Muhammad bin Yahya al-Ninowy: Background

 Al-Ninowy was born in Aleppo, Syria.
-His lineage is supposedly tracing back to the Islamic Prophet Muhammad, His great grandfather Ibrahim al-Mujab was buried, then to city of Mosul in the northern Iraqi province of Ninowa, then to Aleppo in northern Syria a few hundred years ago.
+His lineage traces back to the Islamic Prophet Muhammad through his grandson al-Husayn, His great-grandfather Ibrahim al-Mujab (son of Muhammad al-Abid, son of Musa al-Kazim) known as the answered blind was born in Madina al-Munawwara and buried circa 300 AH in Southern Iraq next to al-Husayn and in his current Mosque.
+His family moved north to the city of Mosul in the northern Iraqi province of Ninowa, where they were involved in olive oil and other business tradings with the local Kurds, then moved to Aleppo in northern Syria a few hundred years ago.

 Education

 Al-Ninowy began his study under his father, As-Sayyed Yahya ibn Muhammad, and many of the scholars in Aleppo memorising the Qur'an and acquiring knowledge in Islamic sciences, including Aqidah (Islamic theology), Fiqh (Islamic jurisprudence), Hadith (Prophetic tradition) and Ihsan (Sufism), with ijazah's (certificate to teach).
 He particularly specializes in the fields of Hadith, Tawhid, and Tazkiyyah/Ihsan.

 He attended Al-Azhar University, Faculty of Usool ud-Deen, where he studied under many scholars.
 He got his PhD in Hadith sciences.
-He also travelled to seek knowledge under many scholars who resided in Syria, Madina, Mecca, Morocco, Egypt, Sudan, Jordan and more.
+He also traveled to seek knowledge under many scholars who resided in Syria, Madina, Mecca, Morocco, Egypt, Sudan, and more.
+He is the first Ph.D. in Islamic Studies from the Department of Religion at the University of Georgia (UGA).